cjsheets/Scripts/README.md

 # Shell Scripts

-This is a random assortment of scripts I use on a semi-regular basis.
+This is a random assortment of scripts and configuration files I use on a semi-regular basis.

 I'm working to become POSIX compliant, but am guilty of making use of BASH functions here and there.